-The most influential thinkers on agroecology, such as Miguel Altieri and Eduardo Sevilla Guzmán, originally defined agroecology as confined strictly to an ecosystems approach, while situating it as part of a political criticism of the productivist system (Stassart et al. 2012; Tripp 2008).
-Even today, Altieri's 1995 definition continues to be one of the mostly commonly used.
+The most influential thinkers on agroecology, such as Miguel Altieri and Eduardo Sevilla Guzmán, originally defined agroecology as confined strictly to an ecosystems approach, while situating it as part of a political criticism of the productivist system (Tripp 2008; Stassart et al. 2012).
+Even today, Altieri's (1995) definition continues to be one of the mostly commonly used.
 It consists of five principles that fall in line perfectly with this restrictive approach (Altieri 1995).
-The literature also contains a panoply of definitions, indicators, thresholds, and principles for determining what an agroecological system is, but none of them reflects the socio-economic dimensions with the same degree of clarity as for the agricultural and ecological dimensions.
+The literature also contains a panoply of definitions, indicators, thresholds, and principles for determining what an agroecological system is, but none reflect the socioeconomic dimensions with the same degree of clarity as for the agricultural and ecological dimensions.

-The aim of this article is to help clarify the social and economic dimensions of agroecology.
+CONTACT Antoinette M. Dumont 🖾 antoinette.dumont@uclouvain.be; dumont.antoinette@gmail.com 🖻 ELIA, Croix du Sud, 2 boite L7.05.14, 1348 Louvain-la-Neuve, Belgium. © 2016 Taylor & Francis The aim of this article is to help clarify the social and economic dimensions of agroecology.
 Making these dimensions more concrete and visible in the scientific literature seems to be crucial.
-Fundamental aspects of agroecology, such as its collective capacity-building and emancipating goals, integration of local and scientific knowledge, territorial dimension, mobilization by multi-actor networks, and links with food sovereignty, might otherwise be neglected (Gonzalez de Molina 2013; Holt-Giménez and Altieri 2012; Stassart et al. 2012).
+Fundamental aspects of agroecology, such as its collective capacity-building, and emancipating goals, integration of local and scientific knowledge, territorial dimension, mobilization by multi-actor networks, and links with food sovereignty, might otherwise be neglected (Holt-Giménez and Altieri 2012; Stassart et al. 2012; Gonzalez de Molina 2013).
 In Europe, agroecology is starting to appear on the political agenda: this is the case, for instance, of the French Minister of Agriculture, who wants to make his country an agroecological frontrunner (Le Foll 2013).
 Moreover, transition theory (Geels and Schot 2007) suggests, in our view, the importance of linking the various innovations that claim to come under agroecology.
 Identifying the principles involved can help to foster such linkages.

 More specifically, this study tries to achieve two goals.
-First of all, it is designed to start filling a gap in the literature, that of the lack of socio-economic principles of agroecology.
+First of all, it is designed to start filling a gap in the literature, that of the lack of socioeconomic principles of agroecology.
 The second goal aims at understanding the distinction between the theoretical principles and their practical applications in order to contribute to the global discussions on principles.

 To address our first goal, a first list of principles is suggested.
 We chose not to conduct our review of the literature solely on the materials and publications of actors who identify themselves explicitly with the agroecology movement.
 As for the second goal, we were inspired by the convention theory as developed by Boltanski and Thévenot (1991).
 This approach was used to analyze the distinction between the theoretical principles presented in the literature and the principles that are put into practice.
-In order to achieve this, we focused on individual's behavior, regardless of her/his social category and level of power, and investigated the situated people's relationships with other people and things when they try to justify their behavior.
+In order to achieve this, we focused on individual's behavior, regardless of social category and level of power, and investigated the situated people's relationships with other people and things when they try to justify their behavior.

 The selected case studies concern two Belgian organizations that have had an agroecological dimension from the outset, namely, Agribio and Les Grosses Légumes.
-Both of them attempt to find ways to reclaim the ownership of the entire food system.
+Both attempt to find ways to reclaim the ownership of the entire food system.
 Agribio is a cooperative of organic grain farmers that runs all the steps in the chain from production to marketing.
-Les Grosses Légumes is a network of farmers, consumers, and the members of a non-profit association involved in the production of organic vegetables.
+Les Grosses Légumes is a network of farmers, consumers, and the members of a nonprofit association involved in the production of organic vegetables.